 - I consider his writing to be a function derived from Lacan’s act of enunciation.
-This is not about Lacanian texts, whose contents Žižek tends to retell, but about the continuation that he undertakes, the continuation of Lacanian intervention in the mode of judgment typical for the intellectual environment.
+This is not about lacanian texts, whose contents Žižek tends to retell, but about the continuation that he undertakes, the continuation of lacanian intervention in the mode of judgment typical for the intellectual environment.
 If we evaluate the outcome of this continuation, we can see that the problem with Žižek’s text is not its secondary character; besides this secondariness is majorly overstated, since Žižek is a completely original thinker.
-The problem is Žižek’s way of truncating Lacanian deconstruction while following its specific logic.
+The problem is Žižek’s way of truncating lacanian deconstruction while following its specific logic.

-Whenever Lacan undertakes a critical exposure of some prevailing dogma, he does not stop at this point and produces another original judgment, requiring the reader to part not only with prejudice but also with the perspective where both prejudice and its exposure were required. Žižek does not do this.
+Whenever Lacan undertakes a critical exposure of some prevailing dogma, he does not stop at this point and produces another original judgment, requiring the reader to part not only with prejudice, but also with the perspective where both prejudice and its exposure were required. Žižek does not do this.
 He is content with individual acts of exposure and the short-term asceticism of thought achieved by them which is never constant and requires renewed attacks.
-This is the source of the typical Žižek’s style which is advancement via refutations.
-They are quite functional in the field of established thought routines, yet eventually, at the level of enunciation, they risk remaining in the same field as what is being refuted.
+This is the source of typical Žižek’s style which is advancement via refutations.
+They are quite functional in the field of established thought routines, yet eventually, at the level of enunciation, they risk remaining in the same field with what is being refuted.

 The hysterical subject at the origins of psychoanalysis.

 - Your book is devoted to the analysis of the concept of ‘desire of the analyst’ introduced by Lacan and you try to link it with Freud’s ‘desire’ understood as a specific desire of a specific person who lived a century ago.
-Do you mean that as tradition psychoanalysis is ultimately attached to this event and cannot get rid of Freud's personal ‘desire’?
+Do you mean that as a tradition psychoanalysis is ultimately attached to this event and cannot get rid of Freud's personal ‘desire’?

 - In Seminar XI Lacan notes that Freud's desire is not a psychological fact.
 What he means is that it is not the subject’s desire which can be understood by attaching it to some childhood event or to any event that influenced the rest of his life, like for example, a long period of Freud's failures in spreading his teaching and the lack of public recognition.
 There was something fundamentally beyond-analytic in Freud’s desire.
 Therefore, it could not form the basis of ‘the desire of the analyst’ as such since like any other desire it is far from harmless.
 When Lacan speaks about a specific impurity of analysis’s origins, he mentions this non-innocuity a few times, however, he does not return to this later on.

-We have to dwell on this impurity in more detail because it is being denied today.
+We have to dwell on this impurity in more detail, because it is being denied today.
 It causes the greatest anxiety among analysts themselves.
 The point is that in the process of its development psychoanalysis undergoes a specific deepening and flattening, that is a theoretical rise and, on the contrary, a decline.
 This decline is associated with the impossibility of interaction with the desire of the one, who escalates certain issues.